 - Installing sanitary sewer connections.

-The businesses and research laboratories located at Cleantech Commons will help to significantly advance energy, environment and climate innovations that have both national and global impact.
+The clean technology businesses and research laboratories at Cleantech Commons will help to significantly advance, in particular, energy, environment and climate innovations that will have both national and global environmental and economic impact.

-Designed to tap into the region’s growing cleantech innovation ecosystem, Cleantech Commons will provide companies with access to the facilities, resources, knowledge, expertise and mentorship they require to:
+Designed to tap into the region’s growing cleantech innovation ecosystem, Cleantech Commons will provide companies with access to the professional facilities, customized resources, expert knowledge, research expertise and coaching & mentorship they require to:

 - Develop solutions that help reduce greenhouse gases,